Braves vs. Giants Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Max Fried (4-1) will take the mound for the Braves, his ninth start of the season.
+- The Braves' Spencer Strider (14-4) will make his 26th start of the season.

-- He has earned a quality start three times in eight starts this season.

-- Fried has started eight games this season, and he's lasted five or more innings six times.
-He averages 5.3 innings per appearance.

 |Opponent